Trovemaster/TROVE/docs/source/linelist.rst

 ``States`` is the States file to use and ``Transitions`` is a list of Trans files to use.

 Exocross has other options for simulating spectra.
 Examples include accounting for line broadening by using Gaussian or Voigt profiles for each line.
 The effects of particular background gas collisions can also be taken into account.
-These features are fully discussed in a recent publication and manual for the Exocross program and the reader is directed there for full details \cite{ExoCross}.
+These features are fully discussed in a recent publication and manual for the Exocross program and the reader is directed there for full details ExoCross_.